-Taylor Life Center team members must report to work in an appropriate physical and mental condition to perform their work functions in a satisfactory manner.
-Team members may not possess and/or use alcohol, marijuana, and/or illicit drugs while performing job functions.
-Team members may not use any licit drug that may alter his or her ability to perform his or her job function.
+Taylor Life Center team members must report to work in an appropriate physical and mental condition to perform their work functions satisfactorily.
+Team members may not possess and/or use alcohol, marijuana, and/or illegal drugs while performing job functions.
+Team members may not use any legal drug that may alter their ability to perform their job function.

 Taylor Life Center team members must provide adequate notice when choosing to leave employment/contract/sub-contract with Taylor Life Center.
-Adequate notice is defined as providing enough time to complete the transfer of consumers to a different service provider, complete all outstanding documentation for services provided, and ensure reasonable steps can be taken to avoid abandoning the consumer when he/she is still in need of services.
+Adequate notice is defined as providing enough time to transfer people on their caseload to a different provider, complete all outstanding documentation of services provided, and ensure reasonable steps can be taken to avoid abandoning the person when they still are in need of services.